eddelbuettel/ctv-finance/README.md

 Besides these packages, a very wide variety of functions suitable for empirical work in Finance is provided by both the basic R system (and its set of recommended core packages), and a number of other packages on the Comprehensive R Archive Network (CRAN).
 Consequently, several of the other CRAN Task Views may contain suitable packages, in particular the [Econometrics](http://cran.rstudio.com/web/views/Econometrics.html), [Multivariate](http://cran.rstudio.com/web/views/Multivariate.html), [Optimization](http://cran.rstudio.com/web/views/Optimization.html), [Robust](http://cran.rstudio.com/web/views/Robust.html), [SocialSciences](http://cran.rstudio.com/web/views/SocialSciences.html) and [TimeSeries](http://cran.rstudio.com/web/views/TimeSeries.html) Task Views.

-Please send suggestions for additions and extensions for this task view to the [task view maintainer](mailto:Dirk.Eddelbuettel@R-project.org).
+Contributions are always welcome, and encouraged.
+Since the start of this CRAN task view in April 2005, most contributions have arrived as email suggestions.
+This particular task view file now resides in a GitHub repository (see below) so that pull requests are also possibly.

 **Standard regression models**